 AJ-SR04m transmits bytes per measurement, which is shown below.

 40KHZ pulse generated internally for every 120ms and gives the output distance in echo line. distance in (mm).
 The checksum is the output, and it is the sum of the Upperbyte and LowerByte.
-Checksum is used to verify the packet loss during transmission.
+Checksum is used to verify the packet integrity during transmission.

 Sample Code to test Automatic Serial Mode –